-- Thank you to our wonderful dignitaries: - Thank you to volunteers- all volunteers in charge of OBOB, no paid positions - Read Aloud Announcement/Disclaimer Appendix P - Pull and Read!!! - Audience behavior: - Turn off cell phones - Teams when entering the room, please hand your set of books to the moderator.
+- Welcome to all the teams! - You are all winners! - All students on teams in this auditorium should be commended on success at their school level. - Outcomes of today's regional battle are important but it is also important to remember to celebrate successes to this point. - Review purpose of OBOB - Introduce self - Thank you to host(s) Thank you to our wonderful dignitaries: - Thank you to volunteers- all volunteers in charge of OBOB, no paid positions - Read Aloud Announcement/Disclaimer Appendix P - Pull and Read!!! - Audience behavior: - Turn off cell phones - Teams when entering the room, please hand your set of books to the moderator.
 (Don't forget them at the end of the round!) - Please use discretion/keep photography to a minimum, respect that teams don't need distraction.
 Students who cannot be photographed will have a color sticker on nametag. - No babies/toddlers unless silent - No talking during a battle, only ones to talk should be spokespersons and moderator.
 Participants must be quiet during the contest.
-Good sportsmanship is key to enjoying OBOB. - Try not to leave/enter the room while a battle is occurring. - Dispose of food/trash, you are a guest at the school. - Teachers are showing trust sharing their rooms; please leave it as you found it. - During the competition time, please keep guiet in hallways. - Come back to the after the battles. - Please stay and support final teams which will represent this region at state competition. - Round/schedule review - There will be two rounds of pool play.
+Good sportsmanship is key to enjoying OBOB. - Try not to leave/enter the room while a battle is occurring. - Dispose of food/trash, you are a guest at the school. - Teachers are showing trust sharing their rooms; please leave it as you found it. - During the competition time, please keep quiet in hallways. - Come back to the after the battles. - Please stay and support final teams which will represent this region at state competition. - Round/schedule review - There will be two rounds of pool play.
 Each team will battle twice in each round of pool play.
 The scores of the four battles will be added together to determine which teams will proceed to the following rounds of competition. - Point out 16 questions per round, each team plays 2 rounds, then top 8 (or 16) teams based on points battle, then top 4 teams based on points battle, then final two teams battle with 32 questions. - Ties: If there is a tie during a pool-play round, there will be NO tiebreaker questions.
 The points accumulated will determine seeding for the bracket play; wins do not determine this.
 If there is a tie between teams with their total points from the two rounds of pool play, there will be a special tiebreaker round.
 This only occurs if there is a tie for the top teams for bracket play (16, 8 or top 4 teams).